Frequently Asked Questions

 A Protected Geographical Indication (PGI) is one of three European designations created to protect regional foods that have a specific quality, reputation or other characteristics attributable to that area.
 It acts like a Trade Mark or ‘Appellation Controllee’ and stops manufacturers from outside a region copying a regional product and selling it as that product.

-The Cornish pasty was awarded PGI status in 2011 which means that only Cornish pasties made in Cornwall and following the traditional recipe can legally be called ‘Cornish pasties’.
+The Cornish pasty was awarded PGI status in 2011 which means that only Cornish pasties made in Cornwall and following the traditional recipe can legally be called and sold as ‘Cornish pasties’.

-A genuine Cornish pasty has a distinctive ‘D’ shape and is crimped on one side.
+A genuine Cornish pasty has a distinctive ‘D’ shape and the pastry edges are crimped to one side of the pasty.
+This is distinctive to and different from a simple pinched seal across the top of the pasty.
 The filling for the pasty is made up of uncooked minced or roughly cut chunks of beef (not less than 12.5%), swede, potato and onion with a light seasoning.
-The pastry casing is golden in colour, savoury, glazed with milk or egg and robust enough to retain its shape throughout the cooking and cooling process without splitting or cracking.
+The pastry casing is golden in colour, savoury, glazed with components of milk, egg or both and robust enough to retain its shape throughout the cooking and cooling process without splitting or cracking.
 The whole pasty is slow-baked to ensure that flavours from the raw ingredients are maximised.
 No artificial flavourings or additives must be used.
-And, perhaps most importantly, it must be made in Cornwall.
+And, perhaps most importantly, if made for a commercial purpose, it must be made in Cornwall.

 What does the PGI status mean for Cornish pasty makers?